 This pathway consists of prescribed silvicultural activities specifically designed to meet stand compositional and production objectives.
-However, seasonal wetness and periodic flooding present management limitations.
-Activities may include release cuttings through a combination of low and high thinning, mechanical and chemical control of competition, and artificial regeneration (i.e., planting).
-A variety of silvilcultural methods may be employed including group selection, single tree selection harvests (all classes/condition; avoid "high-grading"), or even-age management (i.e., clearcut; State 3).
+Activities may include release cuttings through a combination of low and high thinning, mechanical and chemical control of competition, and artificial regeneration (i.e., planting) of sites with low oak presence.
+A variety of silvicultural methods may be employed including group selection, single tree selection harvests (all classes/condition; avoid "high-grading"), or even-age management (clearcut).